Customer Success Manager

 Once you are familiar with the process and dates, create a list of the items you have to complete before your performance appraisal.
 We have created a basic list in google sheets which you can download here.
 This will help you structure your approach and ensure you will not miss anything.

 The list covers 3 main areas: Goals, Feedback and Performance Reviews.

 Most companies have a goal process in place for their employees.
-If you don't set goals in your organisation I would encourage you to start doing so as it will give you a long-term vision and motivation.
+If you don't set goals in your organisation we would encourage you to start doing so as it will give you a long-term vision and motivation.
 Top athletes do it, so why not you?
 Create a spreadsheet with your goals and next to it add a column for each month and a column for an overall update.
-I have created an example here which you can use.
+We have created an example here which you can use.
 If you are setting quarterly goals you can use quarters rather than months.
-I always add the people I work with to achieve each goal as most likely I will be requesting feedback from them.
+We always add the people we work with to achieve each goal as most likely we will be requesting feedback from them.